Coding and Payment

 The introduction to the American Medical Association's Current Procedural Terminology states, in part:

-Current Procedural Terminology, (CPT), Fourth Edition, is a set of codes, descriptions, and guidelines intended to describe procedures and services performed by physicians and other health care providers.
+Current Procedural Terminology, (CPT®), Fourth Edition, is a set of codes, descriptions, and guidelines intended to describe procedures and services performed by physicians and other health care professionals, or entities.

-Inclusion of a descriptor and its associated specific five-digit code number in the CPT codebook is based on whether the procedure is consistent with contemporary medical practice and is performed by many practitioners in clinical practice in multiple locations.
+Inclusion of a descriptor and its associated five-digit code number in the CPT Category I code set is based on whether the procedure or service is consistent with contemporary medical practice and is performed by many practitioners in clinical practice in multiple locations.

-The American Academy of Family Physicians supports this position.
-The Academy agrees that CPT describes the services that physicians provide and that inclusion of a service in CPT reflects contemporary medical practice.
+The American Academy of Family Physicians (AAFP) supports this position.
+The AAFP agrees that CPT describes the services that physicians provide and that inclusion of a service in CPT reflects contemporary medical practice.